 It is good practice to include comments in a procedure for the benefit of others who may use it.
 It is particularly recommended that you use comments in a procedure heading to supply the date, the version, and other relevant information.
-A hyphen and an asterisk (-) mark the beginning of a comment.
+Two styles of comments are available: